twaclaw/canismajor/README.md

 Modify the [conf.yaml](conf.yaml) configuration file.
 In particular:

 - Make sure that the folder containing the Stellarium scripts is listed under `script_paths`
 - Check which language the installed version of Stellarium uses to select the constellations.
-For example, version 24.4 uses `native` names, e.g., "Orion", "Canis Major", "Gemini", etc., while version 25.1 uses English names, e.g., "Hunter", "Great Dog", "Twins", etc. Set `objects_language` accordingly, either "english" or "native" (you can use the search function CTRL + F to find out which language is used in your Stellarium version).
+For example, version 24.4 uses `native` names, e.g., "Orion", "Canis Major", "Gemini", etc., while version 25.1 uses English names, e.g., "Hunter", "Great Dog", "Twins", etc. Set `constellations_language` accordingly, either "english" or "native" (you can use the search function CTRL + F to find out which language is used in your Stellarium version).

 ### Step 6